 The Pinery Trail departs from the Pine Springs Visitor Center.
-This 0.7 mile paved trail leads to the ruins of a mid-1800s Butterfield stagecoach station and features exhibits about the plants of the Chihuahuan Desert.
+This 0.75 mile (1.2 km) round-trip paved trail leads to the ruins of a mid-1800s Butterfield Stagecoach Station.
 The ruins can also be reached off US 62/180 a quarter-mile from the Pine Springs Visitor Center.

-The Manzanita Spring Trail is a paved half-mile trail that departs from the Frijole Ranch parking lot.
-Trail leads to Manzanita Spring and through the orchard once belonging to the Smith family.
+The Manzanita Spring Trail is a paved 0.5 mile (0.8 km) round-trip trail that departs from the Frijole Ranch parking lot.
+This paved trail leads to Manzanita Spring and through the orchard once belonging to the Smith family.

 The Frijole Ranch Parking has three large shade structures with picnic tables, water fountains, and vault toilets.